-South Bend Medical Foundation (SBMF), the diagnostic laboratory located in Saint Liam Hall, processes all specimens and can either bill a student’s insurance directly or can make discounted payment arrangements for students who choose to pay in cash.
+LabCorp, the diagnostic laboratory in Saint Liam Hall, processes all specimens and can either bill a student’s insurance directly or make discounted payment arrangements for students who choose to pay in cash.

-In addition to testing, University Health Services also provides treatment to students who test positive for an STI.
+In addition to testing, UHS also provides treatment to students who test positive for an STI.
 Most STIs do not go away by themselves; many can be cured with medication.
-Some, including viral STIs, cannot be cured, although medications to decrease symptoms and suppress the virus may be available.
+Some, including viral STIs, cannot be cured, although medications may be available to decrease symptoms and suppress the virus.

 It is important to note that any treatment given to you will be most effective if you: